param108/aimaze/mazesim/docs/generate_data_v2.md

 The output of the Neural network should be which direction to tell the hero to move.

-# V1 data schema
+# V2 data schema

+V2 adds a few cross features.

+DX = (exit x - hero x)
+DY = (exit y - hero y)

+Instead of the complete maze I generate a new array of size 4 where each entry corresponds to whether a wall was seen in a particular direction or not.
+The direction of each entry is
+`[ up down left right ]`

-V1 is the brain-dead method.
-The data is just a single large array.
+The data is still a single large array.

-The Input length will be size of maze e.g. 50x50 + Position of Exit (x,y) + Position of Hero (x,y)
+wall array + Position of Exit (x,y) + Position of Hero (x,y) + DX + DY

-= 2500 + 2 + 2
+= 4 + 2 + 2 + 1 + 1 = 10

 The output length will be size of action

 = 4

-## Maze encoding

-0 - empty space

-1 - wall

-The position of Exit and Hero will not be shown

 # V1 output schema
 action: array [ [1|0], [1|0], [1|0], [1|0] ]